murphsp1/ppi-css.com/docs/production_readme.markdown

     ./manage.py migrate css0

 ## References ##
-There are a ton of different tutorials out there that helped me with my work.
+There are a ton of different tutorials out there to help you with all aspects of deployment.
+Of course, piecing together the relevant parts may take some time.

+<a href="https://developers.google.com/compute/docs/quickstart" target="_blank">A Simple Tutorial for GCE</a> - This is a very basic tutorial that doesn't get into the details of getting a very simple configuration up and running on GCE.

+<a href="http://www.control-escape.com/web/configuring-apache2-debian.html" target="_blank">Some Background on Apache Configuration Files on Debian</a> - Understanding the apache2 configuration files is important for getting this to work correctly and it would appear that Debian does things a bit non-standard.

+<a href="https://library.linode.com/web-servers/apache/installation/debian-7-wheezy" target="_blank">Apache 2 Web Server on Debian 7 (Wheezy)</a>

 <a href="http://thecodeship.com/deployment/deploy-django-apache-virtualenv-and-mod_wsgi/" target="_blank">Deploy Django on Apache with Virtualenv and mod_wsgi</a>